henry9836/SlimeTime/docs/README.md

 ![Title](https://raw.githubusercontent.com/henry9836/SlimeTime/master/docs/title.png)
 ##### Built by David Morris, Henry Oliver, Matthew Moore, Vaughan Webb and Xin Yin Lee

-Slime time is a local coop game where you try and survive through as many waves of slimes as you can.
+Slime Time is a local coop game where you try and survive through as many waves of slimes as you can.

 ##### Must be played with controllers